duartepinto/dotfiles/README.md

   | ⌥+←       | Send Escape sequence | b    |
   | ⌥+→       | Send Escape sequence | f    |

+## xclip
+In order to copy the whole tmux buffer into the normal buffer

+* `brew install xclip`

 ## Solarized Theme

 I'm using the Solarized Dark theme developed by [Ethan Schoonover](https://ethanschoonover.com/solarized/)